 What is REST?

-In simple words, REST is a design pattern, or and architectural style for APIs.
-Roy Fielding first coined it in his PhD dissertation in 2000.
+In simple words, REST is a design pattern or an architectural style for APIs.
+Roy Fielding first introduced it in his PhD dissertation in 2000.

-To make your APIs RESTful, you must follow a set of constraints while writing them.
-REST’s set of constraints make the APIs easier to use and discover.
-It means that, the Nodejs developer who has just started to use your APIs will learn it easily and quickly.
+To ensure your APIs are truly RESTful, you must follow a set of constraints while designing them.
+These constraints make APIs easier to use and understand.
+This means that a web developer using your API for the first time can quickly grasp how it works.

-In simple words, it means that whenever a RESTful API is called, the server transfers a representation of the state of the requested resource to the client.
+REST stands for Representational State Transfer, which means that when a RESTful API is called, the server transfers a representation of the requested resource’s state to the client.

-Let’s take an example, whenever a developer calls an Instagram API to fetch a specific user, then the API will simply return the state of that user including info such as: number of posts on Instagram, number of user’s followers, user’s name, and many more.
+For example, when a developer calls an Instagram API to fetch a specific user, the API returns information such as the number of posts, followers, username, and more.

 Below are the available HTTP operations: